CapricanDRJ/witchers_shakespeare/index.md

 A serpent's hiss where loyalty had been.

-He hath unraveled Watchers, thread by thread,
+He hath unraveled Witchers, thread by thread,

 His reign of terror, o'er our home now spread.